-Gifts to “my children” don’t generally include stepchildren unless the will indicates otherwise.
-This rule varies from state to state, however.
-A court always looks at what the will-maker appears to have intended.
+Regardless of the default rules, a court always looks at what the will-maker appears to have intended in the will.
 For example, a North Dakota woman's will referred to a child from her husband's first marriage as "our son."
-A court ruled that this showed that she intended to treat her stepson as her child for purposes of inheritance.
+A court ruled that this phrasing showed that she intended to treat her stepson as her child for purposes of inheritance.
 (Davis v.
 Neshem, 574 N.W.2d 883 (1998).)

 The practical reason for cutting off membership in the group at the will-maker's death is that if you didn't, distribution of the property could be postponed indefinitely.

 One exception to this rule is that a child conceived before a parent's death but born after the parent dies generally inherits the same as children born during the parent's life.
 The law sometimes refers to such children as "posthumous" children.
 For instance, if John and Kiera have two children, and John dies while Kiera's pregnant, that third child would share in any gifts John left to his "children" in his will.